oguzcan-ayan/My-Recipes-App-Flutter/README.md

 # My Recipes

-Kullanıcıların yemek tariflerini, yemeklerin resimlerini, içerisinde kullanılan malzemeleri, bunların videolu bir şekilde anlatıldığı bir flutter mobil projesidir.
+Kullanıcıların yemek tariflerini, yemeklerin resimlerini, içerisinde kullanılan malzemeleri, bunların videolu bir şekilde anlatıldığı bir Flutter mobil projesidir.

-It is a flutter mobile project where users can share recipes, pictures of dishes, the ingredients used in them, and explain them with videos.
+It is a Flutter mobile project where users can share recipes, pictures of dishes, the ingredients used in them, and explain them with videos.

 ## Kullanılan Teknolojiler-Used Technologies